-When my daughter graduated from high school in 2000, my gift to her was a one ounce gold Krugerrand – for which I paid $275.
+When my daughter graduated from high school in 2000, my gift to her was a one-ounce gold Krugerrand – for which I paid $275.

-When America’s first pure gold coin, the 24 carat American Buffalo was introduced in 2006, I bought one for $800 for each of my children.
+When America’s first pure gold coin, the 24-carat American Buffalo was introduced in 2006, I bought one for $800 for each of my children.

 All of these coins are absolutely beautiful.
 They speak of our nation’s past.
 They bring a smile to the face of someone who holds them in their palm.
 They are a store of (increasing) value.
-They are a “physical reality” by which only the person who owns them can lay claim.
+They are a “physical reality” to which only the person who owns them can lay claim.
 They are a direct and enduring link to 5,000 years of history.

 Industry Loves These Metals Too!

-Governments are mandating phasing out of incandescent bulbs for supposedly more efficient fluorescent lighting.
+Governments are mandating the phasing out of incandescent bulbs for supposedly more efficient fluorescent lighting.
 But fluorescents turn on slowly, produce a different quality of light, and still contain mercury – a neurotoxin harmful to both people and the environment.

 At the same time, the Light-Emitting Diode (LED) is revolutionizing the lighting industry.
 It contains no mercury, generates little heat, lights instantly, and can last for 25 to 100 years!
-A 60 watt LED uses just 10 watts of power – 85% less than a traditional bulb.
+A 60-watt LED uses just 10 watts of power – 85% less than a traditional bulb.
 Continuing to decline in cost, they are replacing older methods in traffic intersection lights, residential and commercial lighting, flashlights, and headlamps.

 Small amounts of gold and silver compounds are used in the soldering process.
 This is critical in forming a chemical bond with the gallium on the wafer’s surface of every LED, enabling the semiconductor to conduct electricity so it can function like an electronic device.